shizn/iot-hub-c-edison-getting-started/Lesson3/README.md

 - `ReceiveDeviceMessages` sub-folder contains Node.js code for the Azure function.

 ## Running this sample
-Please follow the [Lesson 3: Send device-to-cloud messages]() for detailed walkthough of the steps below.
+Please follow the [Lesson 3: Send device-to-cloud messages]() for detailed walkthrough of the steps below.

 ### Deploy and run